ProtoSchool/beijing/CODE_OF_CONDUCT.md

 ## Enforcement & Reporting Procedure

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting members of the chapter organizing team: **Jaile Dai** (**[daijiale6239@gmail.com](mailto:daijiale6239@gmail.com)**) or **Bob Jiang** (**[jiangxb@gmail.com](mailto:jiangxb@gmail.com)**).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting members of the chapter organizing team: **Jiale Dai** (**[daijiale6239@gmail.com](mailto:daijiale6239@gmail.com)**) or **Bob Jiang** (**[jiangxb@gmail.com](mailto:jiangxb@gmail.com)**).
 All complaints will be reviewed and investigated and will result in a response that is deemed